 2. Choose Your Affiliate Channel

 After deciding on your niche, you should pick at least one platform or channel for affiliate marketing.
-For affiliates who wish to create product reviews and comparisons to promote their selected affiliate products, blogging is likely the easiest and least expensive way to get started with affiliate marketing.

 3. Build an Audience